cortexproject/cortex/docs/production/ingesters-with-wal.md

 1. Since ingesters need to have the same persistent volume across restarts/rollout, all the ingesters should be run on [statefulset](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) with fixed volumes.

 2. Following flags needs to be set
+    * `--ingester.wal-enabled` to `true` which enables writing to WAL during ingestion.
     * `--ingester.wal-dir` to the directory where the WAL data should be stores and/or recovered from.
 Note that this should be on the mounted volume.
-    * `--ingester.wal-enabled` to `true` which enables writing to WAL during ingestion.
-    * `--ingester.checkpoint-enabled` to `true` to enable checkpointing of in-memory chunks to disk.
-This is optional which helps in speeding up the replay process.
     * `--ingester.checkpoint-duration` to the interval at which checkpoints should be created.
 Default is `30m`, and depending on the number of series, it can be brought down to `15m` if there are less series per ingester (say 1M).
     * `--ingester.recover-from-wal` to `true` to recover data from an existing WAL.
 The data is recovered even if WAL is disabled and this is set to `true`.
 The WAL dir needs to be set for this.
         * If you are going to enable WAL, it is advisable to always set this to `true`.